Melinda J. Ault, Ph.D.

 Her current research interests are in systematic instruction, communication, and technology applications for students with significant disabilities, and inclusion and participation of persons with disabilities in their faith communities.

 Dr. Justin D. Lane is an Associate Professor of Special Education in the Department of Early Childhood, Special Education, and Counselor Education.
 He received his doctorate in special education from the University of Georgia and a Master of Education in Early Childhood Special Education from Vanderbilt University.
 While at Vanderbilt University, he completed the Board Certified Behavior Analyst (BCBA) training program.

 Dr. Lane has experience teaching children in preschool classrooms, as well as providing educational and behavioral supports to families, practitioners, and young students with autism spectrum disorder (ASD) and related disabilities in classrooms, homes, and the community.

 Dr. Lane’s research focuses on designing and evaluating individualized interventions for young children with low-incidence disabilities using single subject research methodology.
 His specific area of research is instruction for young children with ASD and related disabilities with a focus on increasing communication skills, social interactions with peers, and related functional behaviors in typical settings.
 In addition, Dr. Lane studies effective and efficient methods for measuring and evaluating observational data.

-Dr. Sally B. Shepley is an Assistant Professor of Special Education in the Department of Early Childhood, Special Education, and Counselor Education and a Board Certified Behavior Analyst- Doctoral (BCBA-D).
+Dr. Sally B. Shepley is an Associate Professor of Special Education in the Department of Early Childhood, Special Education, and Counselor Education and a Board Certified Behavior Analyst- Doctoral (BCBA-D).
 She received her Bachelor of Science, Master of Education, and Doctorate Degrees in Special Education at the University of Georgia.

 Dr. Shepley taught adolescents with severe autism spectrum disorder (ASD) in public school prior to earning her doctorate.
 Dr. Shepley also has experience training teachers and parents to implement behavior analytic strategies and assessing/treating severe problem behaviors in clinical settings.